tomtran90/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+Here is an example image of center lane driving in autonomous mode:

 ![alt text][image3]

 I then recorded it driving in the other direction to reduce over fitting.
 To augment the data, I also flipped images and angles so that we would have twice the number of records.
 I also recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover from the sides.

-These images show what a recovery looks like:
+These images show what a recovery looks like in autonomous mode where the car has learned the behavior:

 ![alt text][image1]
 ![alt text][image2]

 After training with the data above, my car drove into the lake and the sand and hit the curve at certain points of the track.
-So I had to create more data to train the model better at these points of the track.
-The car finally stayed on track.
+So I had to create more data to train the model better at these points of the track (not the entire track).
+The car finally stayed on track and did not hit anything.

 My final data set had 37,152 number of data points.
 I preprocessed this data by cropping the unnecessary part of the image.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by both training and validation errors decreasing and plateauing over 3 epochs.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used an Adam optimizer so that manually training the learning rate wasn't necessary.